Our top pick for

 TTM: trailing 12 months

-There are currently 1.8 million Hancock Whitney Corporation shares held short by investors – that's known as Hancock Whitney Corporation's "short interest".
-This figure is 8.1% down from 1.9 million last month.
+There are currently 1.4 million Hancock Whitney Corporation shares held short by investors – that's known as Hancock Whitney Corporation's "short interest".
+This figure is 14% up from 1.2 million last month.

 There are a few different ways that this level of interest in shorting Hancock Whitney Corporation shares can be evaluated.